 Note: This was written by a Yahoo! contributor.
 Join the Yahoo!
 Contributor Network to start publishing your own articles.

-“Law & Order: SVU” airs at 10 pm ET every Wednesday on NBC.
+“Law & Order: SVU” airs on Wednesdays at 10 pm ET.